rightoneducation/righton-app/README.md

 ### Branching

-The default development branch is `dev`.
-All changes should be committed here first.
-Any changes to `master` branch will require a pull-request first and be code reviewed.
+- The default development branch is `dev`.
+All changes should be committed here, and then pull-request'ed into 'staging'
+- No changes should be committed or merged into the 'master' branch.
+- We will do our main builds using the 'staging' branch.
+- Any merges into `staging` branch will require a pull-request first and be code reviewed.

 ### Note